Wakoma/Lokal/README.md

 We provide ansible playbooks to prepare the target machine (either remote or localhost).
 Services themselves are packed as docker containers and are managed by docker-compose.

-## How do I try it out?
+# How do I try it out?

 First, you need ansible installation.
 We recommend version `>=2.10`.
 It is a python package so alternatively, you can use pip to install it.
 Otherwise (since ansible does not work on windows) you are free to use our docker container, that contains ansible with all necessary modules.
-You can create one on your own with enclosed `Dockerfile` in the root of this project.
 ```bash
 docker build -t lokal:latest .
 docker run --rm -itv ${PWD}:/lokal lokal:latest